Back of the Envelope Calculations

 In System Design interview we do back of the envelope calculations to answer questions like

-- How many servers are need to be able to fulfil all the concurrent requests at peak traffic ?
+- How many servers are need to be able to fulfill all the concurrent requests at peak traffic ?

 - How much disk space is required to store the data and backups ?